 - El Farol restaurant offers Flamenco and live music performances and a Spanish tapas menu.

-- The Georgia O’Keeffe Museum offer a free Spring Break Family Program with hands-on art activities and a scavenger hunt throughout the Museum galleries.
+- The Georgia O’Keeffe Museum offers a free Spring Break Family Program with hands-on art activities and a scavenger hunt throughout the Museum galleries.